keystonejs/keystone-classic/docs/Getting Started/Setting-Up/part-3.md

 };
 ```

-The keystone importer gives us a function that allows us to reduce a folder and its contents to an object with the same nesting.
+The Keystone importer gives us a function that allows us to reduce a folder and its contents to an object with the same nesting.

 We then call `importRoutes` with the directory we want to import, and attach it to an object at `routes.views`.
 Finally, we can now provide `routes.views.index` as the second argument for our `app.get` function call.